duanforks/BandAlone/README.md

 src/render    canvas overlay, instrument art and effects, HUD, debug panel test/         vitest specs, including fixture-driven detector tests replayed from recordings
 ```

-## Conventions

-- Geometry is in frame-height units ("h"): `y ∈ [0,1]`, `x ∈ [0, aspect]`; velocities in h/s.
-- The frame adapter mirrors x once into screen space.
-Nothing downstream mirrors again.
-- One clock: `performance.now()`.
-Never `Date.now()`.
-- Detectors are pure `update(frame) → events[]` state machines, so they can be replayed from recordings and unit-tested.
-- MediaPipe's handedness label is a prior only; hand roles come from geometry.
-- Easy and hard mode differ only in the note resolver.
-Detectors and voices never know which one is active.

-## Credits

-Built at HackMIT 2026 by Keona Tang (hand tracking, gesture detectors, audio) and Alex, [@agduan](https://github.com/agduan) (UI, rendering, vocals).
-Sample and model licenses are in `public/samples/LICENSES.md`.